 A lot of people love kayaking as it is a great recreational activity.
 While kayaking you can combine the relaxing in the water with the paddling exercises.
 And, it is really safe compared to many other sports.
 However, as it is practiced in water, you should always bear in mind that something could go wrong in seconds and could lead to serious troubles.
-No matter if you are kayak beginner or serious kayaker, you should always appreciate the related risks and think about your kayak safety.
+No matter if you are a kayak beginner or serious kayaker, you should always appreciate the related risks and think about your kayak safety.

 That’s why we have made a list of the most important kayak safety tips you should consider.

 Always wear a PFD

-First and most important, always wear a personal flotation device (PFD), no matter how much experienced you are.
+First and most important, always wear a personal flotation device (PFD), no matter how much experience you have.
 When you are paddling, you understand that it is probable to capsize and swim occasionally.
 In these cases, your PFD will keep you above the water.
 And will provide additional protection of the warmth of your body in cold water.

 And some statistics.
 According to the American Canoe Association, 85% of the canoe and 48% of kayak fatalities are due to not wearing a lifejacket.
 Furthermore, nearly 70% of the drawings involving kayaks, canoes, and boats could have been avoided if the victim had been wearing a lifejacket.